Charles C. McDonald

 McDonald was born in 1933, in Barron, Wisconsin, where he graduated from Barron High School in 1951.
-He earned a bachelor of science degree in biology from the University of Wisconsin in 1956 and a master of arts degree in education from the Interamerican University of Puerto Rico of San German, Puerto Rico, in 1966.
+He earned a bachelor of science degree in biology from the University of Wisconsin in 1956 and a master of arts degree in education from the Interamerican University of Puerto Rico San Germán campus in San German, Puerto Rico, in 1966.
 He is a distinguished graduate of both Squadron Officer School in 1963 and Air War College in 1973.

 In August 1956 he was commissioned as a second lieutenant through the Air Force Reserve Officer Training Corps program.
 He entered active service in June 1957 and completed pilot training in July 1958.
 From August 1958 until November 1961 he was a B-47 co-pilot at McConnell Air Force Base, Kansas, and Mountain Home Air Force Base, Idaho.

 McDonald volunteered for the B-52 program and after completing combat crew training in March 1962, was assigned to the 319th Bombardment Wing at Grand Forks Air Force Base, North Dakota.
 There he was a B-52H co-pilot, aircraft commander and instructor pilot.
 In June 1965 he transferred to the 72nd Bombardment Wing, Ramey Air Force Base, Puerto Rico, as a wing standardization evaluator.

 He served as a command briefer at Headquarters Strategic Air Command, Offutt Air Force Base, Nebraska, from June 1968 to May 1971.
 McDonald then began OV-10 training as a forward air controller and was assigned to the 20th Tactical Air Support Squadron at Da Nang Air Base, Republic of Vietnam, as squadron operations officer.

 Returning to the United States, he entered Air War College at Maxwell Air Force Base, Alabama, graduating in May 1973.
 He next was assigned as a B-52 operations planner at Headquarters 7th Air Force, Nakhon Phanom Royal Thai Air Force Base, Thailand, where he was responsible for coordinating all B-52 air strikes in Southeast Asia.
 After the cease-fire he conducted a series of inspections for the Defense Attache Office in Saigon, Republic of Vietnam, and the Vietnamese air force.